 What to do if you’ve received a “persistent debt” letter or your card has been suspended

-Credit cards are changing, with card issuers now required to discourage cardholders from making only minimum repayments over long periods.
+Under FCA rules, credit card issuers are required to discourage cardholders from making only minimum repayments over long periods.

-If your credit card issuer has written you a letter (or sent you an email) regarding persistent debt on your credit card, or if your credit card has been suspended due to persistent debt, it’s probably because of new regulations brought in by the Financial Conduct Authority (FCA).
-This doesn’t mean you’ve done anything wrong, just that your current repayments are costing you a lot in interest, over a long period of time.
+The rules mean that your credit card issuer must get in touch with you if you’ve been in persistent debt for a while, or your card might even be suspended.
+If your card provider contacts you, this doesn’t mean you’ve done anything wrong, just that your current repayments are costing you a lot in interest, over a long period of time.

 What is “persistent debt”?

 Due to the way credit card interest charges and repayments work, it’s easy to let debt drag on and on.
 Although you can pay off as much as you like each month, you’re only obliged to make a small monthly repayment – typically 2-3% – while interest rates are commonly around 20% annually.

 This means that if you borrowed £2,000 on a card charging a rate of 19.9% and only made the minimum repayment each month, it could take you a whopping 24 years to pay off the debt and cost you around £4,850.
 Because the minimum repayment is percentage-based, as your outstanding balance slowly gets smaller so does your monthly repayment, and the debt drags on.

 The term “persistent debt” refers to consistently paying more towards interest and fees than towards the original amount borrowed.
 According to the FCA, if this has been the case for at least 18 months, you’re in “persistent debt” and should be contacted by your credit card provider.

 Persistent debt is often caused by customers only making the minimum monthly payment on their credit card over a long period of time.

 What happens when you enter into persistent debt?